Alignak-monitoring-contrib/alignak-backend/README.rst

 same features level.
 As of it, take care to install the same minor version on your system to ensure compatibility between all the packages.
 Use 0.4.x version of Backend import and Backend client with a 0.4.x version of the Backend.

-The current version of Alignak backend is 0.5.6.

-This version is published on PyPi and can be installed with ``pip install alignak_backend``.

-It contains:

-- compatibility with new upcoming Alignak 1.0 version

-- modified data model:
-    - live state in the host/service elements
-    - user preferences in the user data model
-    - unreachable managed for the hosts and services

-Previous versions:

-- 0.4: version compatible with Alignak version 0.2 (objects serialization and uuid)

-- 0.3: version compatible with Alignak version 0.1

 Bugs, issues and contributing
 -----------------------------